aminlatif/Mime-Framework/README.md

     <h4>A Rust Application Framework</h4>
 </div>

-Inspired by <b>Java Spring Framework</b> and <b>PHP Symfony</b>.
+Inspired by <b>Java Spring Framework</b>, <b>PHP Symfony</b>, and <b>ASP.NET Core MVC</b>.
 However, Mime has no dynamic <i>Dependency Injection</i> and <i>Inversion of Control</i>,
-instead the wiring should be donr manually.
-For performance and safety: ie. preventing runtime errors and catch them in compile-time.
+instead the wiring should be done manually.
+For performance and safety: ie. preventing runtime errors and catch them while compiling.